 Vacuum cleaners use different methods for cleaning floors and it’s this system that dictates its usage.
 Some are meant for giving your home a regular cleaning and others also clean hair that pets shed and hair and antigens.
 Here the Botvac cleans with Spin Flow Power Clean, and the Roomba cleans with the AeroForce Cleaning System.

 The Botvac’s Spin Flow Power Clean system uses a Turbo Suction system for boosted suctioning.
 It has a flexible brush structure which gives a thorough cleaning by picking up the smallest debris, including pet hair.
 The combination brush picks up the fallen hair of pets and antigens while the winding blade brush cleans deeply.

 Like any other electrical appliance, a droid vacuum too has not one, but two types of guarantees- a robot warranty and a battery warranty.
-While the Neato Botovac has a six months warranty on its battery and a year’s warranty for the robot, the Roomba has a one year guarantee for both the battery and robot.
+While the Neato Botovac has a six months warranty on its battery and a year’s warranty for the robot, the Roomba has a one-year guarantee for both the battery and the robot.

 The Botvac has two options you can use as per your vacuuming requirements.
 There’s the Eco mode for regular cleaning and the Turbo mode which helps clean filthy rooms but consumes extra energy.

 The Roomba 960 has no complex cleaning options but can change between different cleaning types which are Carpet Boost, Edge Cleaning, and Cleaning Pass mode.
 The Carpet Boost is best suited for deep carpet cleaning as the motor provides ten times more suction power than normal mode, for proper suctioning.

 This is a new technology that uses the help of sensors to detect dirty areas and then gives these areas a deep cleaning.
 It, however, exists only in the Roomba and is a big plus for it while comparing Roomba 980 vs. Neato.